JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 is pretty depending on the selection of the right lnaState and Gain Reduction for the SDRplay

+The current "approacH' is - for the RSPII - for lower frequencies (< 420M) table driven, it works reasonably wel with the acarsdec software.

 -----------------------------------------------------------------------------

 Creating the library under Linux